aviv82/practice-code-review/README.md

 For now you can think of _Continuous Integration_ is a fancy way to say "automatically check your code before you merge".
-This repository has 3 CI scripts to help your group maintain a quality and consistent code base.
+This repository has 3 CI scripts to help your group maintain quality and consistent code base.
 If any of the scripts encounter a mistake you will not be able to merge.

 _hint: remember to
 [enable GitHub Actions](https://docs.github.com/en/github/administering-a-repository/managing-repository-settings/disabling-or-limiting-github-actions-for-a-repository)